-For each You must meet the following requirement, During periods of startup you except during periods of startup must 4.
-Emergency a.
-Change oil and filter every 500 hours of Minimize the engine's time spent stationary CI operation or annually, whichever comes first; 1 at idle and minimize the engine's RICE and black b.
-Inspect air cleaner every 1,000 hours of startup time at startup to a period start stationary operation or annually, whichever comes first; needed for appropriate and safe CI RICE.
-2 and loading of the engine, not to c.
-Inspect all hoses and belts every 500 hours exceed 30 minutes, after which of operation or annually, whichever comes time the non-startup emission first, and replace as necessary. limitations apply.
+For each You must meet the following requirement, except during periods of startup 4.
+Emergency stationary CI RICE a.
+Change oil and filter every 500 hours of operation or annually, whichever comes first; b.
+Inspect air cleaner every 1,000 hours of operation or annually, whichever comes first, and replace as necessary; and c.
+Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first, and replace as necessary.

-1Sources have the option to utilize an oil analysis program as described in §63.6625(i) in order to extend the specified oil change requirement in Table 2d of this subpart.
+Sources have the option to utilize an oil analysis program as described in §63.6625(i) or (j) in order to extend the specified oil change requirement in Table 2d of this subpart.

-2If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the management practice requirements on the schedule required in Table 2d of this subpart, or if performing the management practice on the required schedule would otherwise pose an unacceptable risk under Federal, State, or local law, the management practice can be delayed until the emergency is over or the unacceptable risk under Federal, State, or local law has abated.
-The management practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under Federal, State, or local law has abated.
-Sources must report any failure to perform the management practice on the schedule required and the Federal, State or local law under which the risk was deemed unacceptable.
+If an emergency engine is operating during an emergency and it is not possible to shut down the engine in order to perform the management practice requirements on the schedule required in Table 2d of this subpart, or if performing the management practice on the required schedule would otherwise pose an unacceptable risk under federal, state, or local law, the management practice can be delayed until the emergency is over or the unacceptable risk under federal, state, or local law has abated.
+The management practice should be performed as soon as practicable after the emergency has ended or the unacceptable risk under federal, state, or local law has abated.
+Sources must report any failure to perform the management practice on the schedule required and the federal, state or local law under which the risk was deemed unacceptable.